John E. Hyten: Sexual misconduct allegation

 General Hyten testifies at his Senate nomination hearing to be vice chairman of the Joint Chiefs of Staff, July 30, 2019.

 In July 2019, an unnamed senior military officer spoke to the Associated Press accusing Hyten of sexual misconduct in 2017 while she was one of his aides.
 The officer claimed that Hyten subjected her to unwanted kissing and touching during the 2017 Reagan National Defense Forum in California and several times during the year she was while working as his aide.
 The officer said, "My life was ruined by this".

 The Air Force Office of Special Investigations opened an investigation, which included interviews with 53 witnesses and a review of tens of thousands of emails.
 The investigation found no evidence or information to substantiate the allegations.
 The court martial convening authority, General Mike Holmes, declined to take any action given the lack of supporting evidence concerning the allegations.
+The Secretary of the Air Force who initiated the investigation also concluded that General Hyten had been falsely accused.

 The accuser identified herself as Colonel Kathryn A. Spletstoser, former director, Commander's Action Group, United States Strategic Command, on July 26, 2019.

 On July 30, Hyten appeared before the Senate Armed Services Committee for his confirmation hearing for Vice Chairman of the Joint Chiefs, following five closed-door sessions.
 No members of the committee supported the accusations in the public hearing, with Senator Martha McSally stating that "sexual assault happens in the military.
 It just didn't happen in this case" and that "the full truth was revealed in this process...
 General Hyten is innocent of these charges."
 In July 2023, Spletstoser reached a settlement with the federal government in U.S. District Court in California for $975,000.